brgillis/SHE_Validation/doc/prog_psf_res_star_pos.rst

      - Required
      - Default
    * - ``--star_catalog_product <filename>``
-     - ``.xml`` data product of type `DpdSheStarCatalog <https://euclid.esac.esa.int/dm/dpdd/latest/shedpd/dpcards/she_starcatalog.html>`__, containing star information based on the results of PF-SHE's PSF Fitting program
+     - ``.xml`` data product of type `DpdSheStarCatalog <https://euclid.esac.esa.int/dm/dpdd/latest/shedpd/dpcards/she_starcatalog.html>`__, containing star information based on the results of PF-SHE's PSF Fitting program on the observation to be tested
      - yes
      - N/A
+   * - ``--ref_star_catalog_product <filename>``
+     - ``.xml`` data product of type `DpdSheStarCatalog <https://euclid.esac.esa.int/dm/dpdd/latest/shedpd/dpcards/she_starcatalog.html>`__, containing reference star information based on the results of PF-SHE's PSF Fitting program on simulations
+     - no
+     - None (will test for an ideal probability distribution instead of comparing with this)
    * - ``--pipeline_config <filename>``
      - ``.xml`` data product or pointing to configuration file (described below), or .json listfile (Cardinality 0-1) either pointing to such a data product, or empty.
      - no